atavakoulnia/adventure-time-ui-database/README.md

 # Adventure Time Episode List
-A website designed to display data about episodes of the TV show Adventure Time
+A website designed to display data about episodes of the cartoon Adventure Time

 ## Introduction